strimzi/kafka-env-var-config-provider/README.md

 From Strimzi Kafka Operators release 0.25.0, the EnvVar Configuration Provider is included in all the Kafka deployments.
 You can use it for example with Kafka Connect and Kafka Connect connectors.
-Following example shows how to use it to get database password from environment variable in the connector configuration:
+The following example shows how to use it to get a database password from an environment variable in the connector configuration:

-1) Deploy Kafka Connect, enable the EnvVar Configuration Provider and map database password to environment variable:
+1) Deploy Kafka Connect, enable the EnvVar Configuration Provider and map database password to the `DB_PASSWORD` environment variable:
     ```yaml
     apiVersion: kafka.strimzi.io/v1beta2
     kind: KafkaConnect